 Here’s what's behind the fabric made of paper

 Whoever owns Wildling shoes made of washi will not want to part with them again.
 The material makes the shoes particularly light and supple.
-That's especially great in the summer, but Wildling-wearers who do sports are also big fans.
+That's especially great in the summer, but Wildling shoes-wearers who do sports are also big fans.

 The material used to make the extremely light footwear is amazingly thin.
 Washi is also known as Japanese paper or rice paper.
 It's manufactured in Japan using traditional methods, and until recently it was used for the ink painting typical in Japan, for the restoration of books and the production of so-called shoji screens.